siviter-xyz/joyous-departures/PUBLISHING.md

 # Publishing Guide

-This document explains how to publish `joy-goodbye` packages to npm and PyPI.
+This document explains how to publish `joyous-departures` packages to npm and PyPI.

 ## Prerequisites